flipperdevices/flipperzero-firmware/README.md

 - Removed [Dec/Hex Converter plugin (By theisolinearchip)](https://github.com/theisolinearchip) `HIDDEN "APPS_dec_hex_converter"`
 - Added [Multi Converter (By theisolinearchip)](https://github.com/theisolinearchip)
 - Fixed app folders for UniRF and .sub Playlist apps to be in subghz folder.
 Sorry, you may need to move your old folders.
-- Konami Clock to Enter/Exit Game Mode
+- Konami Code in Clock to Enter/Exit Game Mode *UP UP DOWN DOWN LEFT RIGHT LEFT RIGHT*

 <table width="100%" border="0" cellspacing="0">
   <tr> <td colspan=2> <h3>This software is for experimental purposes only and is not meant for any illegal activity/purposes.
 We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.</h3> </td> </tr>